Michael Harms

-Michael Harms (born October 8, 2005) is a Canadian soccer player who plays for Cavalry FC in the Canadian Premier League.
+Michael Harms (born October 8, 2005) is a Canadian soccer player who most recently played for Cavalry FC in the Canadian Premier League.

 Early life

 Harms was born and raised in Calgary, Alberta.
 He played youth soccer with Calgary Foothills FC and later played with the Cavalry FC U20 in 2022.
 He played with Alberta at the 2022 Canada Summer Games.

 Club career

 In July 2022, he signed a developmental contract with Cavalry FC of the Canadian Premier League, as a sixteen year old.
 In April 2023, he signed a second developmental contract with the club.
 During 2023, he spent time with the Cavalry U21 team in the League1 Alberta Exhibition Series.
 He made his professional debut for the first team on July 12, 2023, starting the match against Atlético Ottawa.
 In September 2023, he signed a full professional contract with the club through the 2024 season, with an additional two-year option.
+In January 2026, he signed a one-year extension with options for 2027 and 2028.
+In July 2026, it was announced that Harms' contract was terminated by mutual consent.